jimmywarting/wemo-client/README.md

 #### new Wemo([opts])

 Create the Wemo instance.
 An optional object containing options can be specified.
 Available options include `port` which will provide a port to bind to for listening to UPnP events (the default is to listen on any available randomly selected port.)
 Discovery options for `node-ssdp` can also be specified as `discover_opts`.
+The `callback_interface` option can be used to specify which network interface to listen on for Wemo subscription messages.

 Example of options: